LOS ANGELES SOCIAL SECURITY ATTORNEY

 THE TONY ADDERLEY SCHOLARSHIP – $1,000

 The Tony Adderley Scholarship was created to provide an undergraduate or graduate college student with student government leadership experience with funds to help pay for his or her college education.
 It is Mr. Adderley’s hope that this $1,000 award will help a highly deserving college student to fulfill his or her educational dreams.
-Therefore he is delighted to offer deserving applicants the Tony Adderley Scholarship, which began accepting applications on April 25, 2016.
+Therefore he is delighted to offer deserving applicants the Tony Adderley Scholarship, which began accepting applications until June 1,2017.

 This is a $1,000 annual scholarship which can be won by an undergraduate or graduate student in any field of study.
 We always strongly encourage minorities to apply for immediate consideration.